Last updated/Reviewed on June 27, 2025

 Increased Traffic

 For comparison, on December 17, 2021, the Atlantic County Utilities Authority (ACUA) received 568 tons of C&D and bulky waste delivered in 279 trucks.
 This equals 2 tons per vehicle and 33 trucks per hour!
 Many days ACUA can see up to 400 trucks.
-ACUA only accepts waste generated in Atlantic County, whereas the Pleasantville facility would accept deliveries from anywhere in the state.
+ACUA only accepts waste generated in Atlantic County, whereas the Pleasantville facility would have accepted deliveries from anywhere in the state.

 Air Pollution